dave-lang/webmin-docker/README.md

 # Webmin module for basic docker tasks

 Created to manage a local Docker install for a home server.
-Allows listing of containers; viewing basic container perf stats and docker state; and starting/stopping/restarting containers.

-It uses the Docker CLI and abuses the `--format {{}}` arg for output parsing.
+Current supports:
+* Listing of current containers
+* Starting, stopped and restarting containers
+* Viewing docker system info
+* View, automatically refresh and filter container logs
+* View container properties

 Currently translated to English, Italian and Polish.
 UI is responsive across all device sizes.

 If you're after a full Docker web interface you should consider https://www.portainer.io or https://yacht.sh.

+## How does it work?
+It uses the Docker CLI and abuses the `--format {{}}` arg for output parsing.
+This should work for normal installs of docker - rootless docker and other alternative installs is currently not supported.

 ## Install
 The fastest way to install is to follow the "Http URL" method (https://webmin.com/docs/modules/webmin-configuration/#installing) and use the latest release package using [https://github.com/dave-lang/webmin-docker/releases/latest/download/docker.wbm.gz](https://github.com/dave-lang/webmin-docker/releases/latest/download/docker.wbm.gz).

 Alternatively you can download and install it directly from the [releases page](https://github.com/dave-lang/webmin-docker/releases) or it build manually, the packaging steps are in the GitHub action in the repo.